New Member Frequently Asked Questions

 Please explain the terms horn line, drum line, front ensemble (or pit), and guard.

-Simply put, the horn line is all the students who perform on brass and woodwind instruments in the marching band – the flutes, clarinets, bass clarinets, saxophones, trumpets, French horns, trombones, baritones (or euphoniums – used interchangeably) and sousaphones (the tuba player’s marching instrument).
+Simply put, the horn line is all the students who perform on brass and woodwind instruments in the marching band – the flutes, clarinets, bass clarinets, saxophones, trumpets, mellohones (French horns), trombones, baritones (or euphoniums – used interchangeably) and sousaphones (the tuba player’s marching instrument).
 The drum line is made up of the percussionists that march, carrying their instruments – snare drums, tenors (five drums - one person) and bass drums.
-"The pit" or “front ensemble” is made up of the stationary percussion instruments and the students that play them.
+The “front ensemble” is made up of the stationary percussion instruments and the students that play them.
 The front ensemble is a critical element of the band.
 These instruments form up on the sideline at the 50 yard line facing the audience.
 Although the pit members don't march, they move from instrument to instrument along the sideline.
-The "Pit Crew" is made up of parents who volunteer to help move the pit instruments.
-The Pit Crew moves the equipment to the field and helps to position the vast array of instruments along the sideline.
+The "Front Crew" is made up of parents who volunteer to help move the pit instruments.
+The Front Crew moves the equipment to the field and helps to position the vast array of instruments along the sideline.
 They watch the show from the track area and then help to quickly clear the instruments away after the show.
-We could not function as a band without the help of the Pit Crew.
+We could not function as a band without the help of the Front Crew.
 You are more than welcome to join this awesome group of volunteers.
 The color guard are the visual performance ensemble, using dance-type movement, flags, rifles, and sabers to visually portray the music being performed by the band.

 How do I know when to pick my child up after an event?